Most Expensive Dog Foods: Quick Picks

 A grain-free recipe, Nulo Freestyle utilizes yellow peas, chickpeas, and sweet potato to provide the food’s carbohydrate content.
 Meanwhile, dried blueberries, apples, tomatoes, and carrots help provide extra flavor, vitamins, and minerals.
 A proprietary probiotic strain is also included with this food, to help keep your pup’s tummy working well.

 Nulo Freestyle is a pretty small kibble; the individual pieces are slightly smaller than a dime.
 This makes it an excellent choice for smaller dogs, who don’t like wrestling with gigantic pieces of kibble at dinnertime.

-Nulo Freestyle is made in the USA without any Chinese ingredients, and it is available in several different formulations (we examine their Lamb recipe below):
+Nulo Freestyle is dog food that’s made in the USA without any Chinese ingredients, and it is available in several different formulations (we examine their Lamb recipe below):

 - Nulo Freestyle Lamb